mohammadHosainTafteh/cpp_for_geek_kids/chapters/chapter_02: Getting Started/section_04: Setting Up VS Code.md

-#### Useful Shortcuts for Geek KidCtrl + Shift + P: Open Command Palette — your gateway to all features.
+#### Useful Shortcuts for Geek Kids

+* `Ctrl + Shift + P`: Open Command Palette — your gateway to all features.

-Ctrl + B: Toggle the sidebar.
+* `Ctrl + B`: Toggle the sidebar.

-Ctrl + ~: Open or close the terminal.
+* `Ctrl + ~`: Open or close the terminal.

-Ctrl + /: Comment or uncomment a line.
+* `Ctrl + /`: Comment or uncomment a line.

-Ctrl + Space: Trigger IntelliSense (auto-complete).
+* `Ctrl + Space`: Trigger IntelliSense (auto-complete).

-Ctrl + Shift + F: Search across all files.
+* `Ctrl + Shift + F`: Search across all files.

-Ctrl + Tab: Switch between open files.
+* `Ctrl + Tab`: Switch between open files.

-Ctrl + Shift + E: Focus on Explorer view.
+* `Ctrl + Shift + E`: Focus on Explorer view.

-Ctrl + Shift + X: Focus on Extensions view.
+* `Ctrl + Shift + X`: Focus on Extensions view.

-Ctrl + Shift + G: Focus on Source Control view.
+* `Ctrl + Shift + G`: Focus on Source Control view.

-Geek Tip: Use the Command Palette to change themes, run tasks, or install extensions — it’s like magic for coder.
+**Geek Tip**: Use the Command Palette to change themes, run tasks, or install extensions — it’s like magic for coder.

-2.4.6 GitHub Copilot: Your AI Coding Assistant
+### 2.4.6 GitHub Copilot: Your AI Coding Assistant

 GitHub Copilot is an AI-powered coding assistant that helps you write code faster and smarter.
 It works right inside VS Code, suggesting entire lines or blocks of code as you type.

-🧠 What Is GitHub Copilot?
+#### What Is GitHub Copilot?

-GitHub Copilot is trained on billions of lines of code and can:
+* GitHub Copilot is trained on billions of lines of code and can:

-Suggest code completions based on your comments and context
+* Suggest code completions based on your comments and context

-Help you write functions, loops, and even entire programs
+* Help you write functions, loops, and even entire programs

-Offer alternative solutions or fix bugs
+* Offer alternative solutions or fix bugs

-Translate natural language into working code
+* Translate natural language into working code

-⚙️ How to Install GitHub Copilot in VS Code
+#### How to Install GitHub Copilot in VS Code

-Open VS Code and go to the Extensions panel (Ctrl + Shift + X).
+* Open VS Code and go to the Extensions panel (Ctrl + Shift + X).

-Search for GitHub Copilot.
+* Search for GitHub Copilot.

-Click Install.
+* Click Install.

-Sign in with your GitHub account when prompted.
+* Sign in with your GitHub account when prompted.
 If you don’t have a GitHub account yet, don’t worry — we’ll learn all about GitHub in the next chapters.
 You can activate GitHub Copilot later once you're ready.

-Accept permissions and restart VS Code if needed.
+* Accept permissions and restart VS Code if needed.

-🚀 Benefits of Using GitHub Copilot
+#### Benefits of Using GitHub Copilot

-Helps you learn by example — see how code is written
+* Helps you learn by example — see how code is written

-Speeds up repetitive tasks like loops and conditionals
+* Speeds up repetitive tasks like loops and conditionals

-Encourages exploration and creativity
+* Encourages exploration and creativity

-Reduces frustration when you're stuck
+* Reduces frustration when you're stuck

-Saves time while coding — Copilot can write boilerplate code instantly.
+* Saves time while coding — Copilot can write boilerplate code instantly.

-Explains code written by other programmers in a simple and fast way — great for understanding unfamiliar code.
+* Explains code written by other programmers in a simple and fast way — great for understanding unfamiliar code.

-Copilot offers around 2,000 free completions before requiring a subscription.
+* Copilot offers around 2,000 free completions before requiring a subscription.
 This means you can try it out and generate short code suggestions without paying — perfect for beginners exploring its capabilities.

-⚠️ Limitations to Keep in Mind
+#### Limitations to Keep in Mind

-Copilot doesn’t always give correct or optimized code
+* Copilot doesn’t always give correct or optimized code

-It may suggest insecure or outdated patterns
+* It may suggest insecure or outdated patterns

-You still need to understand and review the code it writes
+* You still need to understand and review the code it writes

-GitHub Copilot is a paid service — students may get free access, but otherwise it requires a subscription.
+* GitHub Copilot is a paid service — students may get free access, but otherwise it requires a subscription.

-Copilot has a limit characters per completion, so it may not generate long code blocks all at once.
+* Copilot has a limit characters per completion, so it may not generate long code blocks all at once.

-The Copilot agent may pause or slow down if you make too many requests quickly — just wait a moment and try again.
+* The Copilot agent may pause or slow down if you make too many requests quickly — just wait a moment and try again.

-Geek Tip: Always test and tweak Copilot’s suggestions.
+**Geek Tip**: Always test and tweak Copilot’s suggestions.
 You’re the pilot — it’s just your copilot.

-⌨️ Useful Shortcuts
+#### Useful Shortcuts

-Ctrl + Enter: Ask Copilot for a suggestion manually
+* `Ctrl + Enter`: Ask Copilot for a suggestion manually

-Ctrl + I : start inline chat.
+* `Ctrl + I` : start inline chat.

-Tab: Accept Copilot’s inline suggestion
+* `Tab`: Accept Copilot’s inline suggestion

-Esc: Dismiss a suggestion
+* `Esc`: Dismiss a suggestion

-Alt + \ : Requests a new suggestion at cursor
+* `Alt + \`: Requests a new suggestion at cursor

-Alt + ]: Show next suggestion
+* `Alt + ]`: Show next suggestion

-Alt + [: Show previous suggestion
+* `Alt + [`: Show previous suggestion

-Ctrl + Alt + I : Open Chat view (side panel)
+* `Ctrl + Alt + I` : Open Chat view (side panel)

-Ctrl + Shift + Alt + I: Switch to agent mode (chat)
+* `Ctrl + Shift + Alt + I`: Switch to agent mode (chat)

-Geek Tip: Use comments like // create a function to reverse a string and watch Copilot do the magic.
+**Geek Tip**: Use comments like `// create a function to reverse a string` and watch Copilot do the magic.

-Geek Tip: GitHub Copilot Chat has three powerful modes: Ask, Edit, and Agent.
+**Geek Tip**: GitHub Copilot Chat has three powerful modes: Ask, Edit, and Agent.

-Ask: Use this mode to ask questions about your code, like "What does this function do?"
+* **Ask**: Use this mode to ask questions about your code, like "What does this function do?"

-Edit: Use this mode to request changes, such as "Rename this variable" or "Add comments."
+* **Edit**: Use this mode to request changes, such as "Rename this variable" or "Add comments."

-Agent: A special mode that lets Copilot act more like an assistant — it can follow instructions, perform tasks, and interact with your code more deeply.
+* **Agent**: A special mode that lets Copilot act more like an assistant — it can follow instructions, perform tasks, and interact with your code more deeply.

-⚠️ Tip: Don’t mix up the modes — each one is designed for a specific type of help.
+**Geek Tip**: Don’t mix up the modes — each one is designed for a specific type of help.
 Use them wisely to get the best results!

-2.4.7 Summary and Next Steps
+### 2.4.7 Summary and Next Steps

 You’ve now transformed VS Code into your personal C++ coding lab.
 Here’s what you’ve accomplished:

-✅ Explored different types of editors
+* Explored different types of editors

-✅ Installed VS Code on Ubuntu
+* Installed VS Code on Ubuntu

-✅ Verified installation
+* Verified installation

-✅ Added C++ extensions
+* Added C++ extensions

-✅ Learned the layout and shortcuts
+* Learned the layout and shortcuts

-➡️ Next Chapter: Writing Your First Real C++ Program*am
+Next section: Writing Your First Real C++ Program